youshen-lim/TalentSol---Applicant-Tracking-System-Application/README.md

 This is a hobbyist AI/machine learning related project using Augment Code as development partner, and is available on GitHub.
 TalentSol aims to revolutionize how companies manage their recruitment pipeline through intelligent candidate matching and workflow optimization.

+The entire frontend development of this application was completed in just 1.5 days, showcasing the extreme efficiency of Augment Code Agent and Augment Code's Context Engine as development partner.

 ## Developer

 **Aaron (Youshen) Lim**